gugatevzadze/Project_1/README.md

 Project Botany  Documentation

 Purpose of the Application:

-The Botany Companion App is designed with the primary goal of simplifying the journey for entry-level botany enthusiasts.
+The Botany App is designed with the primary goal of simplifying the journey for entry-level botany enthusiasts.
 The application aims to streamline functionality by integrating only essential information to help users kickstart their exploration into the world of botany.

 How to Use the Application: